mslinn/go-ethereum-walkthrough/packages.md

 1. The [`build/`](https://github.com/ethereum/go-ethereum/tree/master/build) directory only contains one special Go command-line program package, for building the distribution.
 The `build` directory also contains scripts and configurations for building the package in various environments.

-2. Only the directories that map 1:1 with packages are shown in this table.
+2. Only the directories that map 1:1 with packages are shown in the following table.
 The exception is the `ethereum` package, which is defined in only one file: [`interfaces.go`](https://github.com/ethereum/go-ethereum/blob/master/interfaces.go).
 There is a note in that file to migrate the contents to the `event` package.

 3. Go&rsquo;s [special treatment](https://blog.gopheracademy.com/advent-2015/vendor-folder/) of the [`vendor/`](https://github.com/ethereum/go-ethereum/tree/master/vendor) directory defines dependencies which contain a minimal framework for creating and organizing command line Go applications, and a rich testing extension for Go&rsquo;s testing package.
 [Details are here](https://preview.tinyurl.com/y7hnr6w3).